Street Racer (1994 video game): Reception

 Jeff Kitts, reviewing the PlayStation version in GameSpot, called the game "mildly entertaining" and said "It's good enough for a weekend rental, but not much more."
 In Electronic Gaming Monthly, Todd Mowatt applauded the dramatic improvements seen in the PlayStation version, the selection of tracks, the weapons, and the eight-player feature, while Joe Rybicki argued that the tracks are "uninteresting and sometimes even tedious", and that the amusement offered by the weapons quickly wears thin.
 Gideon of GamePro agreed that the abundance of options and features are countered by the short and cluttered track designs and difficult-to-follow split-screen display.
 However, he also praised the cartoon-like graphics and responsive controls, and deemed it a solid substitute for Mario Kart on the PlayStation, though he recommended gamers rent it before deciding whether to buy.
 Like Todd Mowatt, Next Generation considered the PlayStation version a remarkable leap above the earlier versions, praising the abundance of options, "smooth and intuitive" controls, fluid animation, and challenging track design, and concluded that it "isn't the most technically advanced or groundbreaking title of the season but still manages to be just plain fun."
 Reviewing the Saturn version, GamePros Captain Cameron praised the wide variety of moves but criticized that the split screen makes the portions of the screen too small when there are more than four players.
 He concluded the game is "not a bad rental, it's just not unique or funny enough to warrant a purchase."
 Rob Bright of Sega Saturn Magazine found "the characters a bit tacky and the characters largely derivative" but praised the game's artificial intelligence and variety of game modes.
 He called the graphics "very nice indeed, colourful and rich in detail" but said "racing tends to give you the impression that the road is moving while the car remains stationary."
 He compared the game to Mario Kart, saying "It lacks the overall accessibility of the Super NES classic and the course design isn't quite as innovative."
 He said "Street Racer remains very playable and challenging and is especially fun in multi-player mode".
 Other critics also noted that the game was inspired by Mario Kart, with Esquire calling it a "likeable clone, boasting more cartoon characters in the kind of no-holds-barred go-kart race you dream of having when you come home from the pub with your chums."

 GamePros brief review of the Game Boy version stated that "this cool little racer gives you lots of ways to race. ...
 The characters are cartoony, and the racing's decent."

-In 1995, Total! ranked the game 39th in its Top 100 SNES Games and calling Street Racer a "superb racer."
+In 1995, Total! ranked Street Racer 39th in its Top 100 SNES Games; they called the game a "superb racer."